vmwshop/tutorials/distantreader.md

 ## Objectives
 By the end of this tutorial, you will be able to:
-* Identify problems the Distant Reader addresses
+* Identify the types of problems the Distant Reader addresses
 * Submit content to the Distant Reader and download results
 * Compare some methods for interpreting your downloaded results